-Specialists in otolaryngology and audiology at Mayo Clinic have extensive experience treating hearing disorders in adults.
+Specialists in otorhinolaryngology (ear, nose and throat or ENT) and audiology at Mayo Clinic have extensive experience treating hearing disorders in adults.
 Specialized evaluations of balance disorders are accomplished with a state-of-the-art vestibular laboratory and a balance and dizziness disorders team.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.

 - U.S. Patients